justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-order-validator/README.md

     ```

     > This is one of the two validation methods where we will add our custom validation logic.
 This method is called whenever a customer adds an item to their cart.
 It does this by returning a `CommerceOrderValidatorResult`, which uses a boolean to determine whether or not the result passes validation; see this class at [CommerceOrderValidatorResult.java](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-api/src/main/java/com/liferay/commerce/order/CommerceOrderValidatorResult.java).
-    >
-    > Note that this dummy implementation only has a simple check for a null value, which is a standard first step for this method.

 1. ```java
     @Override